 Deploying an NFV appliance

 Easy of use is one of the core principles around HyperCX NFV.
 An instance can be created in standalone mode (no support for HA) or in HA mode.
 The chosen deployment strategy should be based on how critical these services will be.
 Note that HyperCX public clouds and HyperCX Bento clusters use redundancy on all the major components, providing full HA infrastructures, but a server failure (which is an isolated event since every hardware component is proactively monitored) will bring a downtime of 6-8 minutes to all the instances that were running on that server.
 This is the time that will take the system to detect the failure, validate it is not a false positive and migrate all the instances.

 HyperCX NFV appliances are deployed and managed from Instances --> Virtual Routers.

 To deploy a single, non-HA, instance of HyperCX NFV create a new Virtual Router appliance.

 Leave in blank the Keepalive parameters since they only make sense for HA deployments.

-Select your HyperCX NFV template and set 1 under Number of VM instances.
+Select your HyperCX NFV template, write a name for VM instance, set 1 under Number of VM instances and click on Create.